maxisacson/flowmax/README.md

 ```
 or simply `$ flowmax myfile.fm` in a `BASH`-like shell environment.

-This will give you a pdf file, which is compiled by either `pdflatex` or `xelatex`
+This will give you a pdf file containing the flow chart, which is compiled by either `xelatex` or `pdflatex`.

 TODO
 ----